hotwax/oms-documentation/Plugins/Barcode reader.md

 ### Usage

-The Vue Barcode Reader works out of the box by just including it.
+The Vue Barcode Reader works out of the box by just installing it.

 #### Using Video Camera